-One way for sellers to deal with this is called the “post-closing possession.”
-Under this agreement, the seller is allowed to remain in the property for a specified amount of time after the closing.
+One way for sellers to deal with this is called the “post-closing possession”.
+Under this agreement; the seller is allowed to remain in the property for a specified amount of time after the closing.
 This article covers everything you need to understand about the post-closing possession, for both buyers and sellers.

-What is a post-closing possession
+What is a Post-Closing Possession

 Through a post-closing possession agreement, the buyer agrees to let the seller remain on the property for a set period after the closing.
-It’s great for the seller as it means they won’t need to move to a hotel but for buyer’s, it presents some risks.
+It’s great for the seller as it means they won’t need to move to a hotel; but for buyer’s, it presents some risks.
 Because of this, you’ll usually only get a buyer to agree to it if it’s made a condition of the sale.

-What are the key provisions of the post-closing possession?
+What are the Key Provisions of the Post-Closing Possession?

 A typical NYC post-closing possession agreement will include at a minimum the following:

 To stay on the property, the seller agrees to pay all carrying costs for the duration of their occupancy.
 This includes the mortgage payment, monthly maintenance fees, utilities and any other expenses related to the property.

-- Holdover Fee – to further ease any concerns for the buyer, a holdover fee is included for the seller should they overstay the length of the agreement.
+To further; ease any concerns for the buyer, a holdover fee is included for the seller should they overstay the length of the agreement.
 It can be a daily, weekly or monthly fee which is deducted from the escrow account.

-- Occupancy Rights – lastly, the agreement must spell out clearly who exactly has the right to occupy the property post-closing.
+Lastly, the agreement must spell out clearly who exactly has the right to occupy the property post-closing.

-Because all the risks of a post-closing possession agreement fall on the buyer, they need to make some considerations to protect themselves adequately.
+Because all the risks of a post-closing possession agreement fall on the buyer; they need to make some considerations to protect themselves adequately.

-- Include a substantial damages clause – to protect against the seller overstaying their term of occupancy a significant penalty should be included for each day they overstay.
+To protect against the seller overstaying their term of occupancy a significant penalty should be included for each day they overstay.
 For this to work the penalty should be more than what it costs to stay in a hotel and more than the apartment would rent for.
 This is likely to be the most fraught aspect of the negotiations.